arwidcool/Solder-Plate/README.md

    Here are the defualt thermistor settings, The assume that the thermistors are soldered on the plate for 1,2,3:
    Thermistors 6 on the connector number 5, touching the PCB to be soldered.

-   - Thermistor thermistor1(THERMISTOR2_PIN, 2125, ThermistorZ_Placement::BOTTOM, ThermistorXY_Placement::MIDDLE); //- > 2125Kohm set refrence
+   Thermistor thermistor1(THERMISTOR1_PIN, 2545, ThermistorZ_Placement::ON_PCB, ThermistorXY_Placement::MIDDLE);          // -> 2545ohm set refrence -> This thermistor is set directly touching the PCB to be soldered
-   - Thermistor thermistor2(THERMISTOR3_PIN, 9100, ThermistorZ_Placement::BOTTOM, ThermistorXY_Placement::MIDDLE_LOW_TEMP);// -> 9100Kohm set refrence
+   Thermistor thermistor2(THERMISTOR2_PIN, 9100, ThermistorZ_Placement::BOTTOM, ThermistorXY_Placement::MIDDLE_LOW_TEMP);          //- > 9100 ohm set refrence Best accuracy around 90C -> This thermistor is used for the lower end of the temp scale
-   - Thermistor thermistor3(THERMISTOR4_PIN, 564, ThermistorZ_Placement::BOTTOM, ThermistorXY_Placement::MIDDLE_HIGH_TEMP);//-> 564Kohm set refrence
+   Thermistor thermistor3(THERMISTOR3_PIN, 2040, ThermistorZ_Placement::BOTTOM, ThermistorXY_Placement::MIDDLE); // -> 2.5Kohm best middleground
-   - Thermistor thermistor6(THERMISTOR1_PIN, 2545 , ThermistorZ_Placement::ON_PCB, ThermistorXY_Placement::MIDDLE);// -> 2545Kohm set refrence -> This thermistor is set directly touching the PCB to be soldered
+   Thermistor thermistor4(THERMISTOR4_PIN, 564, ThermistorZ_Placement::BOTTOM, ThermistorXY_Placement::MIDDLE_HIGH_TEMP); //-> 564Kohm set refrence // 564R reference = Best accuracy around 210C

    If you wish to only use the connectors use 2,3,4 and update the Globals .cpp to match your settings